- The Gienger’s tried and proven 11 tenets for a successful relationship

 3. Maintain a United Front at All Times

-Great communication is a common denominator in all successful partnerships.
+Great communication is a common denominator in all successful business partnerships.
 For Te and Kylon, this happens effortlessly as they’ve been great friends since they were 17.
 At all times when dealing with other business partners, vendors, etc., they hash things out to create common ground between themselves first and present a united front.

 Te added, “We made a vow early on that there’s nothing in business that's more important than our relationship.
 And so if we're finding conflict in a certain area, we take a step back and try to unpack that as much as possible before actually making a decision and presenting it to other people so that we are a united front.”